geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

     reference system
     definitions](https://www.r-spatial.org/r/2020/03/17/wkt.html).

+This post will be updated in late April when the dust has settled.

 There many ways of getting Linux OSs set-up for installing and using spatial R packages and a benefit of Linux operating systems is that they offer choice and prevent ‘lock-in’.
 However, the guidance in the next